Hnimod/business-requirement/README.md

 ## Features

-- SignUp to enlist to emprial army.
+- SignUp to enlist to imperial army.
 - Support avatar upload
 - Display all users have enlisted
   <br/>